 Finally, how tough do you need your pencil to be?
 If you tend to break lot of leads, you might want to go with a brand that prides itself on its toughness and durability.

 In this article, we've rounded up our pick of the best watercolour pencils for artists and designers.
 Each offer slightly different things, but they're all excellent products, from leading brands with great track records.
-If you need tools for sketching and note-taking too, be sure to check out other best pencils post.

 Faber-Castell watercolour pencils